skydoves/compose-stability-analyzer/README.md

 ## Stability Analyzer for Tracking Runtime Recomposition

 You can track the recomposition for specific composable functions with the `@TraceRecomposition` annotation at runtime.
 You don't need to write any logging code yourself, just add the annotation, run your app, and watch detailed recomposition logs appear in Logcat.
-It also supports Kotlin Multiplatform.

 ![preview](art/preview6.png)